bitnami/charts/bitnami/jaeger/README.md

 ## Upgrading

+### To 6.0.0

+This major release updates Jaeger to its new major Jaeger v2.
+Previous releases of the chart (5.x.x) have been tagged as Jaeger v2, but due to an issue the chart continued using the Jaeger v1 binaries.

+Starting from this version, the chart will use the Jaeger v2 binary and the container will no longer include Jaeger v1 binaries in the v2 images.

+Additionally, this major release introduces the following changes:
+- Removes the cassandra-schema init job, as Jaeger v2 is capable of initializing the schema.
+- Removed the `admin`, `binary` and `grpc` collector port values.
+Added jaeger legacy ports `jaeger.grpc` (previously `grpc`) and `jaeger.thrift_http` (previously `binary`).
+- Jaeger v2 no longer supports the `admin` port.
+Prometheus metrics and healthcheck capabilities have been moved into the new ports `metrics` and `healthcheck` for both collector and query nodes.
+- Introduced the jaeger-query and jaeger-collector configmaps, as Jaeger v2 no longer supports configuration via environment variables.
+Added values `collector.configuration`/`query.configuration` and `collector.existingConfigmap`/`query.existingConfigmap` to customize configuration.

 ### To 5.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).